magento/devdocs/guides/v2.1/release-notes/anonymous-api-security.md

 ---
 layout: default
 group:
-title: Restricting Access to Anonymous APIs
+title: Restricting access to anonymous web APIs
-menu_title: Restricting Access to Anonymous APIs
+menu_title: Restricting access to anonymous web APIs
 menu_node:
 menu_order: 4
 github_link: release-notes/anonymous-api-security.md
 ---

-<h2>Restricting Access to Anonymous APIs</h2>
+<h2>Restricting access to anonymous web APIs</h2>

 Magento 2 allows some web APIs to be accessed by unauthenticated (anonymous) users.
 Many of these APIs allow a customer to have a robust shopping experience on the website without having to log in.

 A subset of these APIs can return information about products, promotions, and storefronts that a merchant might consider proprietary.
-For example, Catalog module APIs can provide information about an item's pricing and quantity, as well as items that are currently not for sale.
-The CMS module could reveal information about upcoming promotional landing pages and coupons, while the Store module could provide sensitive information about how the Store is configured.
+For example, Catalog module APIs can provide information about an item’s pricing and quantity, as well as items that are currently not for sale.
+The CMS module could reveal information about upcoming promotional landing pages and coupons.
+The Store module can reveal too much information about individual websites.

 For this reason, by default, Magento 2 now prevents anonymous users from accessing the APIs that could reveal sensitive information.
 When the feature is enabled, the user must have administrator privileges to execute the affected APIs.